BeeInventor/keycloak-cognito-migration/README.md

     - If yes, the plugin will create a new user in the Keycloak local database with the provided credentials.
 Future logins for this user will then be validated against the local database and will not reach Cognito anymore.
     - If no, the login attempt will fail.

+When an user is successfully migrated, its attributes in Cognito will also be copied to Keycloak, with a `cognito_` prefix (See webhook example below).

 ## Usage

 1. Deploy the compiled jar to Keycloak per [this documentation](https://www.keycloak.org/docs/latest/server_development/#registering-provider-implementations).
 In a nutshell, copy the jar to the `standalone/deployments/` folder.